codebar/tutorials/html/lesson1/tutorial.md

 </ul>
 ```

-### Adding a link on multiple elements
+## Adding a link on multiple elements

 Links can contain many elements - not just text.

 Let's use some pictures and text to link to a video.
-It can be handy when we want the user to get to where we want them without needing to click on text.
+It can be handy when we want the user to get to where we want without needing to click on text.

 Add this underneath the ordered list about why we like owls.